ecmwf/open-ecpds/Options.md

 ### portal.domain
 Allow setting a default domain to prevent displaying the DATA directory within the path.
 This option is ignored if "portal.destination" is defined as it takes over.

+### portal.downloadPeriod
+Define the rolling time window for the download byte quota set by "portal.maxDownloadBytes".
+Accepts a duration.
+If not set, the quota is disabled.

 ### portal.footer
 Allow specifying the title to be displayed at the bottom of the page (e.g. "Copyright ECMWF").